MEET OUR TUTORS

 BRYAN BLACK, B.A.
 ENGLISH

 After graduating from the University of Oregon with a degree in English, I worked with children as an ice skating instructor and as a volunteer in my children’s schools.
 With over twenty years in production management positions, I decided to make a career change to a field that would appeal to my educational background and also make a direct and positive impact on the lives of young people learning to read.
-Last Summer, I completed the classroom educator series at the Blosser Center for Dyslexia Resources.
-Since then, I have been tutoring several students in Portland, while continuing my practicum and volunteer work.
+I completed the classroom educator series at the Blosser Center for Dyslexia Resources in 2019.
+Since then, I have been tutoring several students in Portland.
+I recently passed the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), an exam that measures an educator’s knowledge of the principles and practices of Structured Literacy. tm

 Kayla has worked and volunteered with students of all ages for over 15 years.
 Her elementary school teaching career began in 2011 as a Teach for America Corps Member.
 She earned her Masters in Curriculum and Instruction in 2017.
 In 2020, she had a beautiful baby girl and is now a stay at home mom and tutor.
 She has a lifelong love of learning and helping students meet their goals.